Packaging for eCommerce | Unboxing what you need to know

 Step 3: Exterior design

 Think about the visual exterior design features of your product packaging.
-You could swing one of two ways here, namely minimalistic or extravagant.
-Remember that certain elements are non-negotiable such as having your logo visible and standing out, are non-negotiable.
+You could go minimalistic or extravagant.
+Remember that certain elements are non-negotiable, such as having your logo visible and standing out.
 You should also include brand colour wherever possible and plausible.

 Step 4: Interior design